 In the Vacuum parameter section, it is possible to change two parameters: vacuum intensity and vacuum time.
 The default settings are 35 kPa for the vacuum intensity and 180 sec for the vacuum time.

-If you want to adapt your protocol you could change the vacuum intensity from 35 kPa to 70 kPa.
+The vacuum intensity can be changed from 25 kPa to 70 kPa.
 Please note that these changes are not recommended by QIAGEN.

-If you change the vacuum intensity parameter, this only affects the vacuum intensity following the binding step.
+Changing the vacuum intensity parameter only affects the vacuum intensity following the binding step.
 All other vacuum steps will be unaffected.

-If you want to adapt your protocol you could change the vacuum time from 60 sec to 360 sec.
+The vacuum time can be changed from 30 sec to 600 sec.
 Please note that these changes are not recommended by QIAGEN.

-If you change the vacuum time parameter, this will only affect the vacuum time following the binding step.
+Changing the vacuum time parameter only affects the vacuum time following the binding step.
 All other vacuum steps will be unaffected.